 Irish Stout Braised Chicken Thighs

-- 4-6 bone in, skin on chicken thighs (depending on how many people you’re feeding)
+- 1 ½ pounds bone in, skin on chicken thighs

 - 1 cup frozen peas

-Add the onions and carrots to the pot.
-Sprinkle with salt and pepper and saute, stirring occasionally until the onions have softened.
-Transfer the onions to a small bowl.
+- Add the onions and carrots to the pot.
+Saute, stirring occasionally until the onions have softened.
+Transfer the vegetables to a bowl.

 - Add 1 tablespoon bacon grease back into the pot.
 Pat the chicken thighs dry with a paper towel.
 Season the chicken with salt and pepper and add them, skin side down into the pot.
 Cook for 5-6 minutes, until chicken skin begins to turn crispy and golden.
 Use tongs to flip the chicken over and cook for an additional 3-4 minutes.
 Transfer the chicken to the dish with the vegetables.

 - Drain off the any excess grease from the pot.

 - Transfer the chicken and vegetables back to the dutch oven and add the diced pears, potatoes, caraway seed, stout and chicken broth.
 Bring to a boil then cover with the lid and reduce heat to a simmer and cook for 20 minutes.